Basset-Hound-OSINT/basset-hound/notes.md

 TODO

 ## Phase 1 - Manage People Data
- - [ ] modularize code
- - [ ] exit button next to but before "add person" to return to index.html to select a project to open
- - [ ] unique id
- 	- [ ] check current list of people
-	- [ ] check project folder for folders of same string name (see adding files to individuals)

  - [ ] keep track of age of person's account with basset-hound system - when they were added to the system
  - [ ] add email, username, and password to social media fields (select email from previous emails)
  - [ ] add "events" data fields with event name, date range, location and comments to tie people to an event